-Jacob had always been healthy.
-In fact, he had never been sick before, other than the occasional cold virus and strep throat.
-But, on January 27, 2011, Jacob began to not feel well.
-He spiked a high fever, had a sore throat and was complaining that he was having trouble breathing.
-He also had a croupy sounding cough.
-His mother took him to the doctor; in fact, she took him every day for four days in a row, and each time the doctor told him that his lungs sounded clear.
+Jacob had always been healthy and was never been sick other than the occasional cold virus and strep throat.
+But on January 27, 2011, Jacob fell ill with symptoms including a high fever and sore throat, and he complained that he was having trouble breathing.
+His mother took him to the doctor, who diagnosed him with croup.

-However, on January 31, Jacob was rushed to the hospital.
-It was his 12th birthday.
-As soon as Jacob arrived at the hospital, he was intubated and then transferred to Yale-New Haven Hospital where he stayed on a ventilator for four days.
-He ended up being diagnosed with staph pneumonia and influenza A. Jacob was in the hospital for a total of nine days.
+On January 31st, Jacob’s 12th birthday, he again went to the pediatrician, who called an ambulance because his oxygen saturation was dangerously low.
+Upon arrival, he was intubated and then transferred to Yale-New Haven Hospital where he stayed on a ventilator for four days.
+His diagnosis was bacterial pneumonia and influenza A. Jacob spent a total of nine days in the hospital.

 Jacob still suffers lasting complications from his flu illness.
 He has to get a bronchoscopy once or twice a year so doctors can visualize the damage to his lungs and offer appropriate treatment plans.
 He also wears a mechanical vest daily to help him cough up mucus that would otherwise get stuck in his lungs.
 In addition, he relies on the use of a nebulizer one to two times per day to open up his scarred air passageways.